 If you’re seeing issues on iOS 12.4.4, you’ll probably be on your own for awhile.
 And if you want the latest and greatest iOS features, you’ll need to upgrade to an iPhone or iPad model that’s compatible with iOS 13/iPadOS 13.

-If you're on the fence, this is one of the best reasons to install iOS 12.4.4.
+If you're on the fence, here's one of the best reasons to install iOS 12.4.6.

 If you missed iOS 12.4.2, you get an additional patch with your upgrade.
 You can read about the security contents of iOS 12.4.2 here.